-In the Northeast outskirts of San Diego sits the Mission Trails Regional Park which is home to the Old Mission Dam.
-This nationally registered historic landmark is a great place to start a hike in the park or to just admire on its own.
-It is well maintained and is accessible via a wheelchair accessible small hike.
-Heres all the info.
+On the northeast outskirts of San Diego, sits the Mission Trails Regional Park, which is home to the Old Mission Dam.
+This nationally registered historic landmark is a great place to start a hike in the park or to admire on its own.
+It is well maintained and can be visited via a wheelchair-accessible small hike.
+Here’s all the info.

 - Open Sunrise to Sunset